mr-xlr8-AGT/Sentinel-project/README.md

 ---

+## ⚠️ Important Note

+**For the best experience, please use the [deployed application](https://sentinel-55600892774.us-west1.run.app/).**

+If you encounter quota-related errors when running locally with a free-tier Gemini API key, this is expected behavior due to API rate limitations.
+The deployed version is configured with appropriate API access to ensure uninterrupted service.

+---

 ## ⚡ The Mission

 **Sentinel** is not a search engine.
 It is an **Agentic AI Orchestrator** designed to automate the workflow of a top-tier strategy consultant.